ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

 Should this fail to launch or hang while launching, pass ``verbose_mapdl=True`` when using ``launch_mapdl``.
 This will print the output of MAPDL within Python and can be used to debug why MAPDL isn't launching.
-Output will be limited on Windows due to the way MAPDL launches on Windows.
+Output is limited on Windows due to the way MAPDL launches on Windows.

 Default executable Location
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first time you run PyMAPDL it will detect the
+The first time that you run PyMAPDL, it detects the
 available ANSYS installations, normally under:

 .. code:: text

     C:/Program Files/ANSYS Inc/vXXX

-in windows, and:
+on Windows, and:

 .. code:: text